Coronavirus: Support from HMRC

 Reduced VAT rate for hospitality, holiday accommodation and attractions

 VAT registered businesses may apply a temporary 5% reduced rate of VAT to certain supplies relating to hospitality, hotel and holiday accommodation and admission to certain attractions.
-The temporarily reduced rate now runs till the end of September 2021 followed by a rate of 12.5% rate from 1 October 2021 to 31st March 2022.
+The temporarily reduced rate of 5% has been extended until the end of September 2021 followed by a rate of 12.5% rate from 1 October 2021 to 31st March 2022.

 Eligible attractions for the temporarily reduced rate of VAT include shows, theatres, circuses, fairs, amusement parks, concerts, museums, zoos, cinemas, exhibitions and other cultural events and facilities, but do not include admission to sporting events.
 Live performances that charge a fee to view online may be eligible, depending on circumstances and assuming they are not already covered by a Cultural VAT exemption.

 - It applies to all food and non-alcoholic drinks consumed on the premises

 - It applies to hot takeaway food and drinks

 - It applies to all holiday accommodation from camping through to hotels

 - It applies to standard VAT rated attractions

 - Flat Rate VAT Scheme rates will be reduced to take into account the reduction

 - If you buy in and resell travel, accommodation and certain other services can use the Tour Operators Margin Scheme to simplify your calculations